 Nitrous Oxide (Laughing Gas)

 Nitrous Oxide is a sweet smelling, non irritating, colorless gas which you breathe.
 Nitrous Oxide has been the primary means of sedation in dentistry for many years.
 Nitrous oxide is safe and has been used for years.
 Patients are able to breathe on their own and remain in control of all bodily functions.
-The patient may experience mild amnesia and may fall asleep not remembering all of what happened during their appointment.
+The patient may experience mild amnesia and may fall asleep, not remembering all of what happened during their appointment.

 There are many advantages to using Nitrous Oxide